"If humans are going to solve the climate crisis, one of our beliefs that need questioning is our relationship to land"

 Private ownership of land has been destructive, not least for first nations people.
 Private ownership of land often leads to environmental destruction and to social isolation (loneliness will be our next pandemic),

 Housing should not be a commodity - it is a basic right.
 The gap between rich and poor has become increasingly unequal largely due to the commodification of housing for investment.
 Besides this injustice, the concept of land ownership is unthinkable for many indigenous cultures who recognise that we can no more own the land than it can own us.
 At most, humans can be stewards of the land, caring for it but never owning it.

 Eco Villages Australia's model is that the entire property is owned by the non-profit company through a Community Land Trust (CLT).
 Philanthropists loan money for the purchase of the eco village and all residents rent the spaces they require.
 This income covers operational costs and paying back loans.
 If the land is ever sold, the money goes back to the non-profit company after all loans have been returned.
-This structure makes it impossible for individuals to benefit from the sale of land, which means that the land is essentially locked away in perpetuity for affordable housing and wildlife habitat.
+This structure makes it impossible for individuals to benefit from the sale of land, which means that the land is essentially locked away in perpetuity for environmental care.

 People can’t buy into the eco village.
-Rather, Eco Villages Australia operates on a contribution model where all land is owned collectively through the non-profit company.
+Rather, Eco Villages Australia operates on a contribution model where all land is owned collectively through the non-profit.

 This model is beneficial for a number of reasons:

 Prevents sale of lots.
 Selling lots can lead to breakdown in community over time as lots are sold or bequeathed to people who may have different values from the community as a whole.

 Allows the movement away from the concept of 'owning' land and towards an understanding of being stewards and caretakers of the land.

 All residents are renters.
 People who are wealthier do not have more say in the community.

 If circumstances change it is easy for residents to leave.